 Happy Birthday to all those October babies out there!

 As we head into the tenth month of the year, we get to celebrate the October birthstones, which are none other than the beautiful Opal & Tourmaline.

 Opals are also the stone used to celebrate a 14th Wedding Anniversary.

-The Opal gemstone has a wonderful mix of colours within the one stone and is quite mesmerising to look at.
+The Opal gemstone has a wonderful mix of colours within it.
+It seems to contain the entire spectrum inside the one stone and is quite mesmerising to look at.